pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 |`pachyderm-storage-secret` | *This content depends on what object store backs your installation of Pachyderm.*|Credentials for Pachyderm to access your object store.|
 |`postgres` | - postgresql-password <div> - postgresql-postgres-password| Password for Pachyderm to Access Postgres. |

-*Secrets in bold do not need to be set by users*
+*Secrets in bold do not need to be set by users.*
 ### Mapping External Secrets Fields, Values Fields, and Pachyderm Platform Secrets

 In the following table, you will find the complete list of: